Four-wheel drive: AWD

 All-wheel drive (AWD) was historically synonymous with "four-wheel drive" on four-wheeled vehicles, and six-wheel drive on 6×6s, and so on, being used in that fashion at least as early as the 1920s.
-Today in North America, the term is applied to both heavy vehicles and light passenger vehicles.
-When referring to heavy vehicles, the term is increasingly applied to mean "permanent multiple-wheel drive" on 2×2, 4×4, 6×6, or 8×8 drive-train systems that include a differential between the front and rear drive shafts.
+As of 2026 in North America, the term is applied to both heavy vehicles and light passenger vehicles.
+When referring to heavy vehicles, the term is increasingly applied to mean "permanent multiple-wheel drive" on 2×2, 4×4, 6×6, or 8×8 drivetrain systems that include a differential between the front and rear drive shafts.
 This is often coupled with some sort of antislip technology, increasingly hydraulics-based, that allows differentials to spin at different speeds, but still be capable of transferring the torque from a wheel with poor traction to one with better.
 Typical AWD systems work well on all surfaces, but are not intended for more extreme off-road use.
 When used to describe AWD systems in light passenger vehicles, it refers to a system that applies torque to all four wheels (permanently or on-demand) or is targeted at improving on-road traction and performance (particularly in inclement conditions), rather than for off-road applications.

 Some all-wheel drive electric vehicles use one motor for each axle, thereby eliminating a mechanical differential between the front and rear axles.
 An example of this is the dual-motor variant of the Tesla Model S, which controls the torque distribution between its two motors electronically.